Contextualized and Integrated ESOL Programs for Workforce Development

-CIET offers courses which assist-low income, limited-English speaking adults in attaining the additional English skills that they need for their careers.
-The curriculum covers career exploration and work related topics, while developing listening and speaking skills.
+CIET offers a variety of courses which assist low income, English language learners in attaining the additional English skills that they need to advance in their careers.
 Career plans are used as a goal-setting tool by students to reflect on skills gained from life and employment experiences, and as a foundation to identify future career steps.
-Students work on a variety of job search skills, such as researching job openings, telephoning, interviewing, resume writing, emailing and networking.
-The course also includes basic computer skills such as keyboarding, emailing, internet research, and introduction to Microsoft Word.
-The course runs for approximately 12 weeks.
+In CIET classes, students work on a variety of job search and customer service skills related to their industry of interest.
+All CIET workforce courses seek to train students to be conversant in American workplace culture and to identify and make progress toward a relevant workplace credential.

 CIET has become a national leader in integrated ESOL and technical certificate training using the Integrated Basic Education and Skills Training (I-BEST) model.
 CIET hosts the NYC Welcome Back Center, part of the national Welcome Back Initiative for immigrant healthcare professionals.
 Recent workforce programs include ESOL Bridge to Healthcare Careers; NY-BEST National Council Licensure Examination for Nurses for English Language Learners, NY-BEST ESOL Bridge to the United States Medical Licensing Examination (USMLE) Exam for Foreign Trained Physicians, and NY-BEST ESOL Bridge to Accounting.

 For more information on the NYC Welcome Back Center, visit: http://www.laguardia.edu/nycwbc/